CodinGame/Contribute-Help/pages/types/contest.md

 - CodinGame employees remain the final judges on all points. _We have the experience, trust us_
 - No inappropriate content.

-# Core Guidelines
+# Guidelines

-CodinGame will review game/puzzle prototypes based on these core guidelines:
+CodinGame will review game/puzzle prototypes based on these following core guidelines:

 > Note: all recent contests have been AI games.
 These guidelines reflect this trend but everything is possible.